adnanhaq30/blog/_posts/2022-03-10-continious-security.md

 ## How does it work

-Let's make this as simple as we can, Imagine you own or you are responsible for managing security of `catstore.com`.
+Let's make this as simple as we can, Imagine you own a product X OR you are responsible for managing the security of the product X. There are two different ways to make sure your product is free from any online threats:

 ### Traditional Pentesting: